-Next my buddy Nate and I shot .40 S&Ws into the backside of the bulletproof vest.
+Next, my buddy Nate and I shot .40 S&Ws into the backside of the bulletproof vest.
 Since the backside protection is the same as the front, this is like starting with a fresh vest.
 After a couple of rounds we shattered the water bottle.
-Then had to shoot some more.
+Then we had to shoot some more.
 After a few more rounds we shot low and the bullet grazed the protective layers and broke the bottle.
-We still aren't sure how many .40 rounds you can shoot into a bulletsafe bulletproof vest, but I'm guess it is quite a few.
+We still aren't sure how many .40 rounds you can shoot into a Bulletsafe Bulletproof Vest, but my guess is it is quite a few.

 We also have videos where we shoot our ballistic plates.
 In this video, we shoot the BulletSafe ballistic plates with a .223 from an AR-15.
 This standard FMJ round is absorbed by the ceramic plate.

 In this video we use some steel core .223.
 These rounds are designed to pierce body armor, but the combination of our vest and plate stop this round.
-This is the type of protection that a NIJ Level IV combination is required.
+This is the type of protection that requires NIJ Level IV combination.

 Unlike the vest, the plate material is used up after it is shot.
 It is unlikely that any plate will stop multiple rounds of ammunition that strikes it in the same spot.
 So, if someone shoots you while you are wearing our vest and plate, get the heck out of there quickly.

 Thanks again for watching, visiting our website, and buying the BulletSafe vest.